lnurl/luds/lnurl-auth.md

  `LN SERVICE` should carefully choose which subdomain (if any) will be used as LNURL-auth endpoint and stick to chosen subdomain in future.
 For example, if `auth.site.com` was initially chosen then changing it to, say, `login.site.com` will result in different account for each user because full domain name is used by wallets as material for key derivation.

+ `LN SERVICE` should consider giving meaningful names to chosen subdomains since `LN WALLET` may show a full domain name to users on login attempt.
+For example, `auth.site.com` is less confusing than `ksf03.site.com`.

 ### Key derivation for Bitcoin wallets:

 Once "login" QR code is scanned `linkingKey` derivation in user's `LN WALLET` should happen as follows: